 Read more about why travel insurance is not valid in countries with travel advice

-Based on the authorities' exceptions, the travel insurance will still apply to the following journeys:
+Based on the authorities' exceptions, the travel insurance will still apply to the following trips:

-- Travels in the Nordic countries where the authorities have approved exceptions for quarantine when you return to Norway.
-(Examples of this are business travel in the Nordic countries and day trip to a holiday home in Sweden to perform strictly necessary maintenance and supervision.)
+- Travel where the Norwegian authorities have decided on an exemption for quarantine when you return to Norway (for example a day trip to a holiday home in Sweden to perform strictly necessary maintenance and inspection).

 You should contact your nearest Norwegian foreign service if you need assistance abroad.